ahardwick95/ahardwick95/README.md

 - 🔭 I’m currently working on a time-series analysis of Tesla and Apple stocks.
 - 🌱 I’m currently learning NLP and Deep Learning.
+- 🔍 I’m always open to cool collaborations, especially in the intersection of **AI + creativity + games**!